Smart Flushing (2020)

 At the time of writing (September 2020) all enabling and construction works have been successfully completed interruption free, with 100km of the 111.5km intelligently unidirectionally flushed.

 Prior to any flushing works taking place each districted metered area in the pilot scheme was sampled, to provide baseline water quality information for post flushing comparison.
 The areas that have been sampled post flushing have seen positive results.
-Firstly, prior to the flushing these areas had an average customer contact rate of 3.1 per 1,000 population, whereas there have been no water quality customer contacts in the subsequent months since.
+Firstly, prior to the flushing these areas had an average customer contact rate of 3.1 per 1,000 population, whereas there have been no water quality customer contacts in the subsequent months.

 Additionally, there have been marked improvements in samples.
 The figures below show the percentage reduction in average levels pre and post water sampling as a consequence of unidirectional flushing: